boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > **anarcat**: You can really start to see the ways that these folks don't quite line up with the rest of the Autonomist Alliance.

 ### Work-Groups, Trustees and the Antisocial

+### Expansion

+## Habitats

+### Égalité

+Égalité is the founding hab for the Skyward Collective, and still its single largest member.

+Early on, both the founding cooperative and the entire collective movement had the same name, "*Humble Beginnings*."
+During the second year, it was decided allowing the founding hab to share the same name as the whole collective violated the spirit of communist equality; the hab was renamed *Égalité*.
+(Four months after that, it was decided that a slightly more stirring — and more wieldy — name was required for the collective, and it was renamed *Skyward*.)

+The hab was originally built by a pre-fall hypercorp in the Jovian Greeks to support mining operations.
+The 540m-radius torus was not an ideal design for so far from the sun, and it was abandoned by its original hypercorp owner in BF 6.
+The station's next occupants arrived barely three years later, aided by contacts in the former hypercorp owner's administration; importantly, this group had formed around a core of anarchist-communist theorists and activists.

+Infugee influx during the fall dramatically expanded their population; during and after the Fall, integrating and indoctrinating the new arrivals was a primary concern.
+The stations activist founders watched on with concern as the Hypercorp Consortium set about combing through stored infugee egos, sleeving them, and integrating them; concern for the Hypercorp Consortium's growing population led the occupants to launch an initiative to similarly grow the Autonomists' ranks with infugees, and this the Skyward Collective was born.

+Égalité remains the largest and most populous of the Skyward Collective's habs.
+Égalité is a torus hab with a radius of 544m, a rim-width of 89m, and a rim-height of 73m; it's spun to three-quarters of G, and a human-baseline environment is maintained inside — that is, one atmosphere of pressure, a 24-hour day/night cycle, a temperature between 14C and 27C, and a year-long seasonal cycle.
+It currently has a population of 65,000.

+> **anarcat**: Just to save you some headache, that's about 1.1 rpm, and a tangential velocity of 63m/s at the rim.
+>
+> **Bauble**: That population's also on the high-side for a torus that size.

+Égalité also retains some of the heavy infrastructure from its former life as a mining outpost; this gives